Styling the application

 starting with the main heading.
 Bootstrap provides utility classes[4] that

-we can use to give a bit of style, so let’s wrap these around the h1
+we can use to give a bit of style, so let’s wrap these around the h1 in

 <div class="pb-2 mt-4 mb-2 border-bottom">